chinamike65/hugo-tuolesi/content/book3/book3en.md

  refers to the three righteousness of body, speech and mind.

-Righteousness:
+ And avoiding the following harmful actions:

+ Body:

+1. Destroying life

+2. Taking what is not given

+3. Wrong sexual conduct

+Speech:

+4. False speech

+5. Slanderous speech

+6. Harsh speech

+7. Idle chatter

+Mind:

+8. Covetousness

+9. Ill will

+10. Wrong views

+Right Behaviour:

 Do not kill, do not steal, do not commit adultery.

-Right speech:
+Right Speech:

-Don't lie, don't speak harsh words, don't say right or wrong.
+Don't lie, don't speak harsh words, don't talk about right or wrong.

-Right mind:
+Right Mind:

-no greed, no hatred, no wrong views.
+No greed, No hatred, No wrong views.

 Righteousness of heart is righteousness of mind.

-(2) The wisdom of the tantric empowerment masters who are full of wisdom is greater than that of the Mahayana sutra masters.
+(2) The wisdom of the tantric empowerment masters exceeds that of the Mahayana sutra masters.
+The ability to distinguish between good and evil must be very strong, and they must also have a very keen insight.

 (3) Tolerance:

-To be able to endure humiliation, to be able to endure all kinds of hardships in the practice, and all kinds of hardships when teaching the Dharma.
+To be able to endure humiliation, to be able to endure all kinds of hardships in the practice, and all kinds of hardships while teaching the Dharma.

+(4) Upright character:

-(4) An upright tantric master must be upright, be kind-hearted, and not be cunning or scheming.
+Tantric masters must be upright, have a kind heart, and cannot be cunning or scheming.

 47